Become a peer education coordinator

 - support peer educators to shout about their skills and arrange sessions locally

-- help set up training for new peer educators.
+- help set up training events for new peer educators.

-Good news - you don't have to have been a peer educator to become a 4 (peer education) Coordinator
+Good news - you don't have to have been a peer educator to become a peer educator coordinator

 What do I get out of it?

-As a 4 Coordinator you'll gain a wide-ranging set of skills including:
+As a peer educator coordinator you'll gain a wide-ranging set of skills including:

 - team building